A true story

 Contributing to StackOverflow is totally underrated.
 If you really want to become an expert in a certain domain, you should start answering questions on that particular tag.
 When you answer a question you are reiterating your knowledge.

 Sometimes you only have a clue, so you start investigating that path, which not only provides you the right answer but it also allows you to strengthen your skills.
 It’s like constant rehearsing.

 After all, repetition is the mother of learning.

 If you want to boost your design and coding skills, you should probably start contributing to open source projects.
 Browsing code can unveil certain patterns you’ve never previously applied.

-Most frameworks authors are incredibly craftsmen and their code review can teach you a lot about best programming practices.
+Most frameworks authors are incredible craftsmen and their code review can teach you a lot about best programming practices.
 If your company makes heavy use of a certain open source technology, it’s a great idea to start contributing back.
 The best way to deal with an annoying framework issue is to actually fix it.

 Nobody knows a framework better than its own maintainers.

 Writing and selling books

 You can summarize all your experience in a book.
 Writing a book is a very intense learning process as well.
 By the time you are done with it, you can really say you’ve come to master the subject.

 I chose Leanpub for my High-Performance Java Persistence book and it’s been a wonderful experience so far.